Evaluating or analysing risk in the workplace can become tricky to navigate, with so many factors to take into consideration.

 Image source: bsgltd.co.uk

-In this article, we have discussed what risk is, explained the 5×5 matrix and what that looks like and how that translates on to the risk assessment.
-These are only examples to show how it could look, but it’s now over to you.
+These are only a few examples to show how it could look, but it’s now over to you.
 If you need any help or support in evaluating and controlling risk in your workplace, get in touch with us.